 Of course, the trick can be finding a seller that is willing to work with you on a closing cost arrangement.
 For most sellers in a fairly brisk market, making these kinds of extra provisions is unnecessary with the steady stream of interest in a particular piece of real estate.
 However, in every market, there are homes that are prime candidates and there are a few signs you can look for.

-Any situation that involves the move of the seller out of town, such as a job relocation or divorce situation, might make the seller more motivated to sell and thus, more motivated to work with you on a no closing fee transaction.
+Any situation that involves the moving of the seller out of town, such as a job relocation or divorce situation, might make the seller more motivated to sell and thus, more motivated to work with you on a no-closing fee transaction.
 Sometimes you can even negotiate a lower selling price in these situations.
-If you can do that and get a no closing fee transaction, you will have doubled your benefit.
+If you can do that and get a no-closing fee transaction, you will have doubled your benefit.